concord-consortium/lab/readme.md

 Generate the `dist` directory by running `make`.

+You can now open the file: `dist/index.html` in a browser.

-Start watching the various src directories and automatically compile and generate the `examples/` directory including JavaScript, HTML, CSS, and image resources:
+Start watching the various src directories and automatically compile and generate the `dist/examples/` directory including JavaScript, HTML, CSS, and image resources:

     bin/guard

-This will take about 15s to generate the examples directory when first started.

-You can also create the examples directory by using `make` from the command line.

-Create a localhost and local Apache vhost for lab and optionally d3:
+You can also create a localhost and local Apache vhost for lab and optionally d3:

 file: `/etc/hosts`